raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 Remember, we've littered the `build.bzl` file with "..."s.
 In order for things to build, we'll need to fill in those ellipses with meaningful code.

-However, the concepts that should be clear at this point are:
+But before we do that, the concepts that should be clear at this point are:
-1. I can create a rule which takes in attributes and runs a function if called, thereby producing an output
+1. You can create a rule which takes in attributes and runs a function if called, thereby producing an output.
 2. Targets are applications of rules.
 3. The same rule can be used for multiple different targets.
 For example, I could add a second target inside of my `BUCK` file as such: